Last updated on May 3rd, 2022

 The cost to repair your screen door will depend on the material, quality, size and location of the door.

-The total cost can vary greatly (from £70 to £600), but on average you can expect to pay around £300.
+The total cost can vary greatly (from £70 - £600), but on average you can expect to pay around £300.

-If you have to repair a glass door you can expect the cost to be in the region of £190 for a half door, or £305 for a full door – in both cases these would be door repairs using toughened glass.
+If you have to repair a glass door you can expect the cost to be in the region of £130 for a half door, or £260 for a full door – in both cases these would be door repairs using toughened glass.

 As well as your door and door accessories (handles, hinges, locks), there are other repairs that you may need to consider.
 Other common door-related repairs include external lights, the doorbell and the front door canopy.
-Each of these repairs will have their own costs, so it’s worth speaking to your local door experts for costs and professional advice.
+Each of these repairs will have its own costs, so it’s worth speaking to your local door experts for costs and professional advice.

 If the damage is fairly light, you may be able to keep the costs down and repair it yourself with a home door repair kit.

 For example, a small hole in your door can be fixed using a filler or adhesive that is specifically designed to be used for uPVC door repairs.
 Just make sure you always follow the manufacturer’s instructions.